Cosmo-Tech/cosmotech-api-csharp-client/docs/OrganizationApi.md

             var apiInstance = new OrganizationApi(config);
             var organizationId = "organizationId_example";  // string | the Organization identifier
-            var organization = new Organization(); // Organization | the new Organization details
+            var organization = new Organization(); // Organization | the new Organization details.
+This endpoint can't be used to update security

             try
             {